zzuse/BingWallpaperDownloader/README.md

 BingWallpaperDownload
 or
 BingWallpaperDownload.exe
-more parameters specifications not documented yet.But you can have a try.
+more parameters specifications not documented yet.
+But you can have a try.
 ```
 - - - - --
 #TODO
-other country location
-filename add date
 more testing

 #License